 The good news is that you can get rid of those mineral deposits.
 All you need are the right tools.

-Here are the steps you can take to remove the calcium buildup on your pots and pans and have them sparkling again.
+Here are the steps you can take to remove the calcium buildup on your pots and pans and have them sparkling clean again.

 What causes hard water stains?